How to Become a Master Gardener

 V. Basic Training

-County Master Gardener programs offer a minimum of forty (40) hours of training.
+County Master Gardener programs offer a minimum of forty (40) hours of basic training.
 Each trainee is expected to attend all core classes with any missed sessions to be made up at the discretion of supervising Master Gardener Coordinator.
 Attendance at classes offered in addition to the 40 required hours is determined at the county level; supervising Master Gardener Coordinator may substitute locally relevant topics for any additional classes.

 Topics required in all counties: 40 hours